 What Other Skills / Staff / Services Can I Add?

 You may want to think about offering supplements, meal prep, diet plans, online coaching, events, or seminars to boost your income.
 If you can leverage yourself by putting people in groups, then that’s much better because you’re then maximizing time.

 In addition, hiring an assistant, additional trainer or sales person will help leverage your time.
 Yes, you need to get out of the habit of doing everything on your own.

 One piece of great advice that Richard Branson gave me on his private island was, “Simon, I found people better than me.”

 That’s how he grew over 400 companies and the Virgin empire.

 Earning $100k per year as a personal trainer is very achievable if you have the right attitude, mindset, business model and are willing to put in the work.
 Intelligent application of information is the key.
 Don’t get caught up worrying what other personal trainers are doing.
 It’s about your dreams, your ambition and your focus.Opinions expressed here are the opinions of the author.
-Influencive does not endrose or review brands mentioned; does not and can not investigate relationships with brands, products, and people mentioned and is up to the author to disclose.
+Influencive does not endorse or review brands mentioned; does not and can not investigate relationships with brands, products, and people mentioned and is up to the author to disclose.
 VIP Contributors and Contributors, amongst other accounts and articles, are professional fee-based.